SiyungCho/seroflow/docs/docs/seroflow.rst

 When the ``cache`` parameter is set to ``True`` a default ``LFUCache`` will be used.
 Custom Caches can be created and passed into the ``cache`` parameter however, they must confer with the ``AbstractCache`` interface.

-Please review the [Cache](cache.md) documentation for further information.
+Please review the :ref:`cache` documentation for further information.

 Global Caching
 ^^^^^^^^^^^^^^^^^